Establishment of WSU Internal Audit

 - Each state university shall develop and maintain an internal audit plan.

-- Any finding of material financial weakness or fraud shall be reported directly to the Board President.
+- Any material financial weakness or fraud finding shall be reported directly to the Board President.

 Subsequent Revisions to the Internal Audit Function Policy

-The Board revised its Internal Audit Function Policy effective April 15, 2010, to specify that “each state university internal audit department shall report annually to the Board’s Committee on Fiscal Affairs and Audit, summarizing the prior year’s activities and plans for the coming year.”
-Written summary reports are due to the Board office in January, followed by a meeting with the Fiscal Affairs and Audit Committee soon thereafter.
+Effective April 1, 2010, the Board revised its Internal Audit Policy.
+This revision specifies that each internal audit department will report to the Board's Fiscal Affairs and Audit Committee annually.
+Written reports summarizing the prior year's activities, and plans for the coming year, are due to the Board office in January each year.
+The chief auditors then meet with the Fiscal Affairs and Audit Committee soon afterward.

-The Board again revised its Internal Audit Function Policy effective October 18, 2012, to specify that “each state university shall notify the Board’s Committee on Fiscal Affairs and Audit in writing of any personnel change in the position of university internal auditor.”
-This revision reflects the Board’s continuing interest in the activities of the internal audit function at the state universities.
+The Board again revised its Internal Audit Function Policy effective October 18, 2012.
+This revision specifies that each state university shall notify the Fiscal Affairs and Audit Committee in writing of any personnel change in the top university internal auditor position.
+This revision reflects the Board's continuing interest in the activities of the internal audit function at the state universities.